Jazaltron10/Git-VSC/README.md

 # Git_Demo_2

-Using git from a Code Editor
+1. Using git from a Code Editor

+2. Using git from the in built terminal in VSCode